Zacharycampanelli/Password_Generator/README.md

 - A random password is created by matching the criteria the user wants to characters used in the password, which is then displayed in the textfield area on the HTML page

+## Instructions

+- For the prompts asking the user which characters they would like in the password, please type either 'yes' or 'no' (without the quotes)
+- For the minimum and maximum length prompts, please enter answers between 8 and 128 inclusive.

 ## Screenshots

 ![Screen Shot 1](assets/images/Screenshot_1.png)